Kaliszando/HammingCode/README.md

 # HammingCode

-This program can code and decode 2^8 messages, and correct up to 2 errors (double error correction, triple error detection).
+This program can code and decode 2^8 messages, and correct up to 2 errors in each codeword (double error correction).

+// TODO:
+- implementation in binary